farcasterxyz/docs/docs/developers/guides/accounts/create-account-key.md

  * 1. Create a new account key pair for Alice.
  * 2. Use our app account to create a Signed Key Request.
  * 3. Collect Alice's `Add` signature.
- * 4. Call the contract to add the key on-chain.
+ * 4. Call the contract to add the key onchain.
  */

 /**